sut-ai/notes/notebooks/11_temporal_probability_models/index.md

 ```

 # Particle Filtering
 Forward algorithm gives us a definite inference of the HMM.
 Similar to bayesian networks, we can have approximate inference too.
-Particle filtering is a sampling method to model and find an approximate inference of HMMs.
+Particle filtering is a sampling method to model and find an approximate inference of HMMs [3].

 ## FAQ!